microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 #### HitObject::MakeMiss

-Construct a `HitObject` representing a miss, without tracing a ray.
+Construct a `HitObject` representing a miss without tracing a ray.
 It is legal to construct a `HitObject` that differs from the result that would be obtained by passing the same parameters to `HitObject::TraceRay`, e.g., constructing a miss for a ray that would have hit some geometry if it were